Skip to content

 Immerse yourself outside

 When the sun’s up in Philadelphia, it’s time to head outdoors.
-Enjoy fountain shows, mini golf, dance lessons, and other family-friendly fun at Franklin Square.
-Don’t miss the Chinese Lantern Festival, when thousands of LED-lit lanterns transform the park into a vibrant technicolor oasis starting in June.
+Enjoy fountain shows, mini golf, a carousel, and other family-friendly fun at Franklin Square.
+Don’t miss the Chinese Lantern Festival, when thousands of LED-lit lanterns transform the park into a vibrant technicolor oasis from June into August.
+June into August.

-Prefer to be on the water?
-Explore activities on and in the Delaware River.
 Charter a custom-restored wood boat with Sea Philly for a stunning river cruise.
 For more on-the-water fun, visit the Independence Seaport Museum.
-In addition to historic ship tours and river-focused exhibitions, the museum offers family-friendly seasonal on-water programming, including paddleboats and kayak excursions
+In addition to historic ship tours and river-focused exhibitions, the museum offers family-friendly seasonal on water programming, including paddleboats and kayak excursions.

 In the evening, join fellow film fans at one of the city’s many outdoor movie nights.
-In West Philadelphia, Sunset Social hosts outdoor movie nights each Wednesday on the lawn of Cira Green.
+In University City, Sunset Social hosts outdoor movie nights each Wednesday on the open-air lawn of Cira Green.
 Also in West Philadelphia, the University City District has partnered with Philadelphia Parks and Recreation and Friends of Clark Park to offer Movies in Clark Park every Friday night in August.
-And for a truly lively experience, pack a picnic and head to Movies at the Mann where a live orchestra plays along to blockbuster films.
+For a truly lively experience, pack a picnic and head to Movies at the Mann where a live orchestra plays along to blockbuster films.
+Also, catch a movie with a bit of patriotism with Movies on the Mall on the lawn by Independence Hall.

 Make memories at seasonal parks and beer gardens